 The book conists of about 160 pages of photography accompanied by informational captions and text consisting of brief historical narratives, quotes from slaves and statistical information.
-Text would be historically informative of the slave trade, but not exhaustive, as this has already been done and is not the focus of this project.
+Text is historically informative of the slave trade, but not exhaustive, as this is not the focus of this project.
 The book also includes a satellite photo/map of the Atlantic Ocean, showing trade routes used by slave ships from these castles to their destinations and a satellite photo/map of the coast of Ghana with the castles labeled.
-As of this writing(Nov, 2013) the book has yet to find a publisher.
+As of this writing(Dec, 2014) the book has yet to find a publisher.

 There are about 28 castles along the coast of Ghana, most of them west of the capital city,Accra.
 Then in far west Africa, off the coast of Senegal is Goree Island.
 Another stands along the Gambia River in Gambia, also in West Africa.
 Other sites are in Sierra Leon, Nigeria, Benin and Togo.